 Families resources and services

-This video considers the particular difficulties families can face following release.
+This video for family support and children’s services, prison and probation services and families of prisoners considers the particular difficulties families can face following release.
 These are often overlooked and unexpected.
-However this may be when the family needs most support.
+However, this may be when the family needs most support.

 The mental health and wellbeing of children and adults in families where a parent has a mental health problem are closely linked.
 Not all families need health and social care services.
 However, those that do often struggle to get accessible and effective support that addresses children’s needs and recognises the parental responsibilities of many adults with mental health problems.